 The phenomenon of success in the equine industry is made possible by opportunities given to the ones who have the drive to live this lifestyle.

-Jess Zuurbier is an 18-year-old aspiring professional currently working her way up the ranks in the industry as a trainer and rider.
+Jess Zuurbier is a young aspiring professional currently working her way up the ranks in the industry as a trainer and rider.
 Her goals for the future are to get her degree in Equine Sports Performance and eventually run her own private business after gaining more experience in the big show rings.